 Here are a few things you can adjust to your skin care routine to help aid your skin during these harsh cold months.

 - Consider swapping out your usual face wash with micellar water, which is tiny cleansing oil molecules floating in soft water.
 It gently lifts dirt, oil, and makeup while boosting hydration.
 If you would rather use face soap, then, a hydrating cleanser is best. belif Aqua Bomb Jelly Cleanser is suitable for this time of year.
 It has amino acids and glycerin-based cleansing agents that gently remove impurities including makeup; without stripping your skin of its moisture.

 - Vamp your skincare routine with a nourishing facial sheet mask.
 Take time to do a sheet mask before you go to bed at least once a week.
 This will help your skin heal from the damage caused by the cold weather and even sun damage that we don’t see yet.
 This will also replenish your skin with well-needed moisture.
 It’s also a good idea to use a sheet mask after exfoliating during the winter.

 - Layer your face and neck with proper skin care products.
 Apply skincare products that will have your skin looking and feeling supple, such as a water-based cream that will boost hydration, followed by a nourishing moisturizer with long-lasting moisture.
 Eye cream is also advisable as the eye area also gets dry.
-After washing your face, your dry skin facial skincare regimen should look like this:
+After washing and applying toner to your face, your dry skin facial skincare regimen should look like this: